ZigzagSecurity/ReportMaker/README.md

 You have to go to `File -> Preferences -> Settings -> extensions -> Markdown PDF`

  - Put the path to the css folder at the "style" setting
+ - Change the path of the font in the css file, put your own
  - Put the value you want for the header and footer

 ## Usage